-Here all the states of r-fold degenerate ground space are coupled to all the states of the m-fold degenerate excited space with the same excitation frequency.
-Performing the Morris-Shore transformation [25] and assuming $r \ge m$, the system is brought to at most m coupled pairs.
+is brought to at most m coupled pairs.
 All the other states turn out to be isolated and thus can be associated with the dark states.
-Going to the frame rotating with the frequency of the excitation and applying the rotating wave approximation, we can describe the system exactly with the Hamiltonian (9) with n = r + mand $k \leq 2m$.
-Here the bright states $|B_i\rangle$, (1 = 1, ..., k)as well as the couplings g_i between pairs will depend on the excitations between the ground and excited states.
+Going to the frame rotating with the frequency of the excitation and applying the rotating wave approximation, we can describe the system exactly with the Hamiltonian (9) with n = r + m and $k \leq 2m$.
+Here the bright states $|B_i\rangle$ (1 = $(1, \ldots, k)$ as well as the couplings g_i between pairs will depend on the excitations between the ground and excited states.
 If one now allows the couplings in the rotating frame to change slowly, so that the adiabatic condition is fulfilled, the states from the dark subspace will evolve according to the effective Hamiltonian (11).
-The criterion for the adiabaticity can be formulated as, firstly, the conservation of the number of coupled pairs.
+The criterion for the adiabaticity can be formulated as, first, the conservation of the number of coupled pairs.
 In other words, the coupling for any of the pairs never becomes 0.
-Secondly, the couplings between the ground and excited states should change much more slowly than the inverse of the smallest coupling strength among the pairs, arising after the Morris-Shore transformation.
+Second, the couplings between the ground and excited states should change much more slowly than the inverse of the smallest coupling strength among the pairs, arising after the Morris-Shore transformation.
+Let us assume that the number of bright states is the greatest possible, k = 2m.
+As the excited states are always bright and do not change in time, to construct the effective Hamiltonian one only needs to find the other m bright states from the ground space.
+This will be easier than finding the basis in the dark subspace if the number of dark states r - m is greater than m.
+Thus the effective Hamiltonian approach will be advantageous over the Berry connection if r > 2m.
+Apart from the Λ system, for which the Berry connection can be calculated analytically, the smallest possible system when that will be the case is when five ground states are coupled to two excited states.

 We would like to stress that the Hamiltonian (9) with k < n need not arise necessarily in the system in Fig. 2.
-One may start with the most general case when all n states of the Hilbert space \mathcal{H} are coupled in the rotating frame.
+One may start with the most general case when all n states of the

+Hilbert space \mathcal{H} are coupled in the rotating frame.
 In general this Hamiltonian will have no dark states, but if additional conditions are imposed on the couplings, the Hamiltonian may become reducible to the case of the formula (9) with k < n.
-In the case of Fig. 2 this reducibility arises from the abscence of couplings in the excited and ground state manifolds.
+In the case of Fig. 2 this reducibility arises from the absence of couplings in the excited and ground state manifolds.